T-MaxWiese-T/SEFCommunityMod/SEF_Community_Credits.md

-"HugeOfficerVarieties - SWAT Elite Force" Mod (thanks to EFdee and TargetAcquired) GitHub contributions (thanks to GuiShing) "ReportAdvanced commands(MP) v0.9 (SEFv7.0)" Mod (thanks to The_Munt)
+- "HugeOfficerVarieties - SWAT Elite Force" Mod (thanks to EFdee and TargetAcquired)
+- "ReportAdvanced commands(MP) v0.9 (SEFv7.0)" Mod (thanks to The_Munt)
+- GitHub contributions (thanks to GuiShing)